nios-students/docs/wiki/FAQ'S.md

 ## I paid "Addmission Fees" Why should pay exam for public exams fees?
 (Only for Stream 1)

-Ans: Because the fees you paid it beginning was admission into NIOS.
+Because the fees you paid it beginning was admission into NIOS.
 It covers your books and PCPs.
 You **must** to exam fees in order appear in the exam.
 Btw exam fee includes  question paper, answer booklet, fees for teachers who will check your answers, and other miscellaneous expenses.